You have worked hard to adopt a balanced, low-calorie diet and improve your workout habits, and you have seen your weight go down and feel better.

 If the answers are yes, then your metabolism may have slowed down.

 Your body would gradually adapt to, and no longer be sensitive to, the same method and rhythm.
-This also leads to a reduction in the metabolic levels.
+This also leads to a reduction in metabolic levels.

 Also, high intensity and prolonged exercise will cause muscle exhaustion.
 It is not conducive to weight loss, even though your weight will decrease in the short term.